tekknolagi/tekknolagi.github.com/_posts/2024-07-10-scrapscript-tricks.md

 ## Immediate objects

-I mentioned that we can encode small integers and some other objects inside pointers so that we don't have to allocate them at all.
+In the [last post](/blog/scrapscript-baseline/), I mentioned that we can encode small integers and some other objects inside pointers so that we don't have to heap allocate them at all.
 In this post, I'll explain a little bit more how we encode small strings and also now certain kinds of variants!

 The compiler assumes we are compiling to a 64 bit machine[^32-bit].
 This means that with every pointer, we have 8 bytes to play with.
 We already use some of